methodgames/methodgames.github.io/roleplay.md

 - Please use reasonable discretion when determining the size of a PVP and temporary PVP zones.
 - If you have any concerns about the boundaries of a PVP zone, please reach out to an admin.
 - You are not allowed to use RP or transportation to bait people into a PVP zone in order to kill them.
 If you are killed after being invited to a PVP zone, this will not be considered baiting; you are entering at your own discretion.
-- New Life Rule:
-    - Upon death to PVP, you are not allowed to visit the area where your body is for the next 10 minutes.
-There must be no doubt here from other players.
-Any loot you had is forfeit and is lootable by anyone.
-Do not go back for it.
-If you die alone due to a PVE situation within a PVP zone you are free to go back to your body.
-    - If you are killed in a PVP situation, you may not be invited back to continue the fight or to retrieve your items as other players may be present.
-If a player says they are leaving items for you to pick up after your 10 minute timer is up, they will not be held responsible for items that may be missing.
-If you have waited the 10 minute timer, return to your death location, and are killed again by the same player, this will not be considered baiting a PVP zone; you are reentering at your own discretion.
-    - The new life rule applies to temporary PVP (except Attack Helicopter PVP) but does not apply to the PRZ
 - Other Monuments:
     - <sup>†</sup>Giant Excavator:
         - Resource deposits are considered owned by the group running the excavator and follow the same rules as unsecured deployables.